 Consultant Transplant Surgeon and Honorary Senior Lecturer

-Mr Currie has a clinical interest in liver transplantation and liver surgery, and contributes to multi-organ transplantation and organ retrieval.
+Mr. Currie has a clinical interest in liver transplantation and contributes to multi-organ transplantation and organ retrieval.
 Outwith transplantation, Mr Currie leads the service providing surgical management for tumours within the vena cava.

 Appointments and Activities

 Ian Currie is a Consultant Surgeon in Transplantation and General Surgery.
-He performs liver, kidney and pancreas transplantation in Edinburgh, and is the Clinical Lead for the Abdominal Organ Retrieval Service in Scotland, a post he had held since 2010.
-In 2019, Mr Currie was appointed to the post of UK Clinical Lead for Organ Retrieval with NHS Blood and Transplant.
-In these latter roles, Ian supports and directs the programs of organ retrieval in Scotland and the UK, and is responsible for maintaining and developing the highly specialized teams of retrieval surgeons in Britain.
+He performs liver, kidney and pancreas transplantation in Edinburgh, and recently stepped down as the Clinical Lead for the Abdominal Organ Retrieval Service in Scotland, a post he had held since 2010.
+In 2019, Mr Currie was appointed UK Clinical Lead for Organ Retrieval with NHS Blood and Transplant.
+In this latter role, Ian supports and directs organ retrieval in the UK, and is responsible for maintaining and developing the highly specialized teams of retrieval surgeons in Britain.

-Mr Currie has a clinically-focused research portfolio centered on transplantation.
+Mr Currie has a clinically focussed research portfolio centred on transplantation.
 He has developed collaborations with the Department of Performance Psychology at the University of Edinburgh.
-These studies are centered on the human factors involved in complex teams providing organ retrieval with novel technologies.
-He is also building collaborations with the Department of Mathematics at Edinburgh so as to develop detailed modeling of the UK retrieval service, underpinning sustainability for the future.
-In parallel, Mr Currie is developing techniques to assess functional capacity of liver grafts after transplant so as to support research in graft optimisation.
+These studies are centred on the human factors involved in complex teams providing organ retrieval with novel technologies.
+In parallel, Mr Currie is developing techniques to assess functional capacity of liver grafts after transplant to support research in graft optimisation.

 Ian Currie completed a PhD as a basic scientist in the field of developmental neurobiology at the MRC Human Reproductive Sciences Unit.
 Having won a Foulkes Foundation Fellowship to complete medical studies as a second degree, he graduated MBChB (Hons) as the Ettles Scholar, winning the Annandale Gold Medal for Surgery and the Leslie Gold Medal for Medicine.